2023 information

 the sky

 The Mt.
 Washington Auto Road Bicycle Hillclimb, held every August, is a fully supported event - race it, ride it, enjoy it!
 Take on the challenge.
 You'll receive official timing, tons of support, professional photography, and thundering cheers as you climb the wall to finish the ride of a lifetime.
+Tough? yes.
+Worth it?
+ABSOLUTELY!!

 Frequently asked questions